discretize/discretize-guides/builds/guardian/condi-willbender/index.md

 Finally, we will add <Skill name="Cleansing Flame"/> into the rotation.
 This skill has a very long channel (approx. 2.5 seconds) and has less of a priority than the other skills we have used so far.

-Therefore we will only use this skill when there is at least a 2.5 second gap between other abilities so we do not delay anything more important.
+Therefore we will only use this skill when there is at least a 2.5-second gap between other abilities so we do not delay anything more important.
 Ideally, there should never be another priority skill coming off-cooldown in the middle of the cast of <Skill name="Cleansing Flame"/> if used correctly.

 </Card>